 In this situation, using activated charcoal powder is an excellent alternative.
 This very fine, black powder blocks toxins from damaging tissues and quickly escorts them out of the body via the excretory system.

-The only downside is that activated charcoal not only blocks the toxins, it prevents metabolism of nutrients too.
+The only downside is that activated charcoal not only blocks the toxins, but it also prevents the metabolism of nutrients too.
 So, only use it in a true “gluten emergency”.
 Frequent use can lead to nutritional deficiencies!
 Do not ever use this remedy on a regular basis.

 I travel with a small bottle of activated charcoal – always.
 Whether experiencing a tummy bug on the road, food poisoning from a restaurant or accidental gluten exposure, a couple of capsules as directed on the bottle with a glass of water taken immediately and again a few hours later can provide a quick and effective remedy.